PODCAST

 WRITING SYSTEMS

-Some writing systems transmit far more than others.
-Not all scripts play in the same league: some compress a density of ideas into a single sign, while others merely align sounds.
-Our Western alphabet is practical, fast, efficient — but it remains too limited to encode, on its own, layers of concepts, images, and relationships.
+There are writing systems that convey far more than others.
+Not all writing systems play in the same league: some compress a density of ideas into a single sign, while others merely line up sounds.
+Our Western alphabet is practical, fast, efficient — but it remains poor, on its own, at encoding layers of concepts, images, and relationships.

-Let’s take a classic example from sinography: the Chinese character (wáng, “king”).
-In a traditional reading, we see three horizontal lines — Heaven, Human, Earth — connected by a vertical axis.
-It is not just a word: it is a miniature map of the world, a visual thesis on the role of the “king” as the link between the levels.
-One sign, several layers of information.
+Let us take a classic example from sinography: the Chinese character (wáng, meaning “king”).
+In a traditional reading, one sees — Heaven, Human, Earth — united by a central axis.
+It is not merely a word: it is a miniature diagram of the world, a visual thesis on the function of the “king” as a link.
+A single sign, several levels of information.
+These three planes can be named as follows: 天 — Heaven, 人 — the Human, 地 — Earth, and (wáng) the king, indicates the unification of these planes through the axis.

-Heaven / Human / Earth diagram leading to the character 王 Three horizontal lines labelled “Heaven, Human, Earth” connected by a red vertical axis; on the right, the character 王 (king). 天 — Heaven 人 — Human 地 — Earth wáng → “king” Three planes unified by an axis → 王 (traditional reading).
+Diagram of Heaven / Human / Earth leading to the character 王 Three horizontal lines “Heaven, Human, Earth” linked by a red vertical axis; on the right, the character 王 (king). 天 — Heaven 人 — Human 地 — Earth wáng → “king” Three planes unified by an axis → 王 (traditional reading).

-Now let’s project this idea towards a field that concerns us directly: imagine an “exotic” writing system in which each motif encodes — like a hanzi — several layers of information at once: geometry, rhythm, orientation, location, context.
-This is precisely my hypothesis for certain crop circles (not all of them): signs that superimpose levels — mathematical, astronomical, geodesic, symbolic — into a single imprint readable from above.
+To project this idea onto our field of research is to imagine an “exotic” writing system in which each motif encodes — like a logographic character — several layers of information: geometry, rhythm, orientation, location, context.
+This is exactly my hypothesis for certain crop circles: signs that superimpose levels — mathematical, astronomical, geodesic, and symbolic — in a single imprint readable from the sky.

-In this perspective, reading a large motif is not instantaneous.
-It requires time, comparisons, cycles — sometimes several decades.
-Just as the character appears “simple” until the day one sees the structure it carries, a crop circle only reveals its logic to those willing to connect all the layers: the form, the location, the date, the solar angle, the echoes with earlier figures.
-It is not necessarily rustic decoration nor land art: it is also a form of writing.
+In this perspective, reading a large motif is nothing instantaneous.
+It takes time, comparisons, cycles, sometimes decades.
+As with the character , which one believes to be “simple” until the day one perceives the pattern it carries, a crop circle reveals its logic only to those who agree to fit the levels together: the form, the place, the date, the solar angle, the echo with other figures.

 To be continued...